GLOBAL MARKETS-Shares choppy, U.S. yields fall as investors digest Fed minutes | Headlines

 Global equity markets were choppy and U.S. Treasury yields fell on Thursday, as uncertainty over the pace of interest rate hikes prevailed among investors after the Federal Reserve's meeting minutes showed officials were determined to curb rising prices.

 Markets have been volatile amid concerns about a looming recession, even though Fed officials indicated in the minutes of their July meeting released on Wednesday that they would adopt a less aggressive stance if inflation starts to recede.
-"The markets are still trying to figure out the Fed minutes," causing volatility, said Charles Self, chief investment strategist at Tandem Wealth Advisors in Appleton, Wisconsin.
+"The markets are still trying to figure out the Fed minutes," causing volatility, said Charles Self, chief investment strategist at Tandem Wealth Advisors, who spoke from Appleton, Wisconsin.

 "The minutes were uniformly hawkish in our view," Self added.
 "It's clear that among all the voting members that curing inflation is the No. 1 choice and they're going to do whatever is necessary as far as raising rates to get there.
 We think they're using the labor market as cover."
 MSCI's gauge of stocks in 50 countries across the globe rebounded from earlier losses and was up 0.05%.
 The pan-European STOXX 600 index closed higher at 0.39%.